Mecademic/python_driver/README.md

 #### Interactive Terminal

-To use the MecademicRobot.py in an interactive terminal, the python file must be started with the -i modifier in a terminal as follows:
+To use the MecademicRobot package in an interactive terminal, the user can either run the python file RobotController.py with the -i modifier in a terminal as follows:

 ```
 C:Users\admin> python -i <file-path>/MecademicRobot.py
 ```
-Or
+or
 ```
 C:<file-path>> python -i MecademicRobot.py
 ```
-If the package is in your python package path, you can also start a python shell and import it then.
+or, if the package is in your python package path, you can also start a python shell and import it:
 ```
 C:<any-path>> python
 >>> import MecademicRobot
 ```

 This will open a python terminal with the module already imported.
 From there you need to connect to the Mecademic Robot before being able to perform actions.
-This is done by making an instance of the class MecademicRobot by passing the IP Address of the Robot as an argument and using the function Connect():
+This is done by making an instance of the class RobotController by passing the IP Address of the Robot as an argument and using the function Connect():
 ```
->>> robot = MecademicRobot.MecademicRobot('192.168.0.100')
+>>> robot = MecademicRobot.RobotController('192.168.0.100')
 >>> robot.Connect()
 ```